-Electoral College, With Nary a Hitch, on Pace to Certify Biden’s 2020 Win
+Electoral College, With Nary a Hitch, Certifies Biden’s 2020 Win

 From around midday on, a slew of states certified faithfully, casting ballots for whichever candidate won in November and after recounts.

-One disruption to electoral tallying on Monday played out in Michigan, a state where Biden beat Trump by 154,000 votes.
+One disruption to electoral tallying played out in Michigan, a state where Biden beat Trump by 154,000 votes.
 Most electors meet in state capitol buildings or in alternative, legislative offices, to conduct the electoral count.

 In Lansing, Michigan, the capitol building has remained closed because of Covid-19 restrictions.
 Tallies were expected to take place in a nearby statehouse, but credible threats of violence closed legislative offices on Monday.
 Ahead of the election, police intercepted a plot by some Republicans to kidnap the state’s Governor Gretchen Whitmer over backlash to mask mandates.